patch/geo-region-pm6/README.md

 Regions and subregions are represented with UN M.49 region codes, such as **419** for Latin America and **035** for Southeast Asia.
-Either the official format using a three-digit `0`-padded string like `'035'` or an iteger like `35` may be used with this class.
+Either the official format using a three-digit `0`-padded string like `'035'` or an integer like `35` may be used with this class.
 Note when using the `0`-padded format that it must be quoted as a string so as not to be treated as on octal literal.
 The CLDR also adds two additional two-letter region codes which are supported: **EU** for the European Union and **QO** for Outlying Oceania.